-From an active Google Meet call, click on Present Screen at the bottom right of the screen (looks like a box with an upward-facing arrow).
+- From an active Google Meet call, click on the Present Screen icon at the bottom center of the screen (looks like a box with an upward-facing arrow).

-- Choose whether you want to share your entire screen, a specific window, or a specific Chrome tab (this is new).
+- Choose whether you want to share your entire screen, a specific window, or a specific Chrome tab.

-When you're done sharing your screen, click the blue button at the top left of the screen that says Stop, or click on the link at the bottom right of the screen that says or click here to return to the video call when you're ready to stop presenting.
+- When you're done sharing your screen, click the blue button at the top left of the screen that says Stop.

 Sharing your screen from a computer like one of the best Chromebooks is the preferred method because you have more options as to what you can present.
 It's just a more natural user interface in general.
 However, if you're stuck on a mobile device, you're not out of luck, as there is a way to share your phone's screen as well.

 How to share your screen on a Google Meet call in the mobile app

-- From an active Google Meet call, tap on the viewfinder to bring up the three-dot menu in the top right corner.
+- From an active Google Meet call, tap on the three-dot menu in the bottom right corner of the screen.